 Every so often, my students surprise me with some rather simple yet challenging tennis questions that I keep thinking of even after I consider I gave them the best answer…

-One of such questions is: “Should I play singles or doubles?”
+One such question is: “Should I play singles or doubles?”

 My answer is usually as follows: